nixonyung/nixonyung.github.io/content/writings/growth/shuhari/_index.en.md

       - you have to know how we learn

+        - practicing individual aspects, then combining them together
+          - e.g. when learning a new language, you should first learn the pronunciations, then the words (e.g. everyday words, synonyms), and then the grammar to form sentences, and then how to apply contexts when grouping sentences into paragraphs / dialogues
+          - e.g. when learning a piece of music, you should first learn the individual notes, then a group of notes, then a few measures, then finally the whole piece
+          - e.g. when learning an instrument, you should first practice the fundamentals (e.g. volume control, scales, coordination), then the rudiments, then a few songs, then improvisation
-        - e.g. associating new concepts with what you already know
+        - associating new concepts with what you already know
           - e.g. when learning a new language you should use a dictionary in that language
           - e.g. visualization
+        - spaced repetition
-        - e.g. taking notes so that the future you can regain the knowledge
+        - taking notes so that the future you can regain the knowledge
           - e.g. by developing your own vocabulary and structure
-        - e.g. spaced repetition

       - you have to expand your horizon